ca - sample minimal CA application

 copy_extensions value is set to copyall and the user does not spot this when the certificate is displayed then this

-will hand the requestor a valid CA certificate.
+will hand the requester a valid CA certificate.

 This situation can be avoided by setting copy_extensions to copy